 Merry Christmas!
 I'm sorry this post was so long in coming.
 In doing so, it acquired quite a bit to say, so sit back and prepare to catch up on the details of our small homestead Christmas.
 (A blanket apology for any complaining your computer might give you over this picture intensive post!)
 I was considering breaking into several posts for the Baptism, cute Donna pictures, our Kris Kringle exchange and Christmas, etc., but I reasoned, what's the point?
 It's just a pause in the reading.
 So, if you need an intermission, go ahead and take one.
-I will assume no responsibility for weak eyes due to too much computer reading.

 I have to start with a couple pictures from Donna's baptism (which I intended to share before Christmas but I wasn't able to get away and upload them).